Attendance and Tardies

 Tardies are excused for dental, medical, and legal appointments, and for health reasons.

-1. A student will be allowed up to three (3) unexcused tardies per class, per semester, regardless of the circumstances.
+1. A student will be allowed up to three (3) unexcused tardies to school, per semester, regardless of the circumstances.
 The teacher will attend to the situation as they see fit considering the circumstances.
-A grade penalty or loss of score may result.
-Teachers may assign additional penalties as they see fit.
+A grade penalty or loss of score may result.*

 2. Upon the fourth unexcused tardy, the student will automatically be assigned one (1) hour of detention to be served after school and the parents of the child shall be notified.